What are they:

 As we said before, you technically don’t need to be bonded to handle an estate.
 If the deceased doesn’t have considerable debt and their heirs wish to waive it, you can go without one.
 However, it is always in your best interest to have a surety.
 First of all, it represents a show of good faith to the heirs of the deceased.
 Even though an executor or administrator can still commit some kind of fraud or other wrongdoing while they are bonded, they will have to pay for it if they are bonded.
 Having a probate court bond is a guarantee that you will fulfill your obligations to the best of your ability.

-Second of all, having a probate court surety is highly beneficial to anyone who is new to acting as an executor or administrator of the estate.
+Second of all, having a probate court surety is highly beneficial to anyone who is new to acting as an executor or administrator of an estate.
 If you have experience and a good reputation as an executor, people might be willing to waive a probate bond and trust that you will perform your duties admirably.
 If you are largely untested, your obligees will be more likely to want some insurance.
 Purchasing one even when you’re not legally required to do so shows that you are taking your obligations seriously and that you can be trusted.

 How does a probate bond work?
 Call us today, and we’ll gladly explain it to you.
 It would be our pleasure.
 When is a bond required for probate?
 Call us and find out.
+Check out our fiduciary bond page.